Altinn/altinn-correspondence/README-infrastructure.md

 https://pedia.altinn.cloud/altinn-3/ops/release-and-deploy/api-management/

+When you run the app locally you will get Swagger documents that include all the endpoints and that can be used directly with the APIM deployment pipeline in altinn-studio-ops.

 ### Exposing Swagger / OpenAPI through APIM

 The API serves Swagger UI and the OpenAPI document from the application: